Click to view the informational video (less than 15 minutes) featuring Drs. George Batsche and José Castillo.

 The November 2018 face-to-face sessions (see Registration Specifics below) are the first in a series of ongoing professional learning activities (face-to-face and virtual) to continue into 2019 and beyond.
 Participation in the ongoing partnership will be extended to district leadership teams.
 Each district leadership team will select one elementary school leadership team to participate in tandem, with the goal of building internal district and school level alignment of practices and procedures to integrate RtI eligibility for SLD within a comprehensive MTSS approach.
 This district and school level partnership will then be responsible for providing internal leadership and coaching to other educators across their district over time.
 The district and school level staff members who participate in the RtI-E Professional Learning Series will comprise the “Change Agent Team” for their districts and schools.

-In addition, there will be a pre-session webinar on October 19th from 1:00-2:15 pm (EST) to provide an overview of information for the series and to provide specific instructions on registration.
-District and elementary school teams who will be participating in the November sessions can access the webinar by going to http://surveymonkey.com/r/RtI-E-Webinar at 12:45 pm (EST) on October 19 (15 minutes prior to the webinar).
+In addition, there is a pre-session webinar (recorded October 19) providing an overview of information for the series and specific instructions on registration.
+District and elementary school teams who will be participating in the November sessions can access the pre-recorded webinar by going to http://surveymonkey.com/r/RtI-E-Webinar.
 A flyer advertising this webinar can be found here.
-The webinar will be recorded for those teams and team members who cannot attend live.
 It is expected that those who plan to attend the upcoming RtI Eligibility Professional Learning Series complete this webinar prior to the November sessions.
+Two pre-reading documents are also available for download — Florida Rule 6A-6.0331 and Florida Rule 6A-6.03018.

 Those who sign up to attend will be expected to participate in a multi-year partnership which will include a combination of face-to-face trainings, webinars, virtual meetings, and ongoing practical application of skills and practices with feedback from PS/RtI staff members and partnering district and school educators through a Community of Practice (CoP) approach.
 Due to the ongoing partnership design of this professional learning series, it is imperative that individual and team participation at both the district and school level remains consistent.
 Therefore, please consider this when selecting team members to attend.